akbarmohammadi70/K8S_PostgresqlCluster_Nginx/README.md

 You have successfully deployed a PostgreSQL cluster on Kubernetes with Helm.
 The cluster includes 3 replicas with automatic failover, data persistence using hostPath, and scheduled backups.
 Customize the configuration as needed to fit your requirements.

-Here's a README file in English to guide users on how to set up and deploy the Helm chart for Nginx with the specified configuration:

 ---

 # Nginx Deployment Helm Chart